antoniobruchidev/mp3-custom-ai-fix/BUGS.md

 ### Not saving tables and images when extracting pdfs
 In storage.py I was checking for "jpg" <code>not in ALLOWED_EXTENSION</code>
 Removed the not.

+### Playground not saving assistant
+Broke the page when I created the assistant page and I used the same route assistants/create to edit an existing assistant adding a conditional statement.
+Fixed adding <code>"edit": false</code> in the payload.

+### Assistants page not sending messages
+Not sure when I broke the page, probably while trying to clean up and made a mess...
+I was trying to append as DOM children the messages element to chatHistory (array type) Fixed by declaring the DOM element to which append the message elements and adding the elements to it.

+### Assistant page not saving the chat history
+In the function saveHistory in assistants.js I wrote the conditional statement for chat_history instead of chatHistory.
+Fixed the typo.

+### Proprietary server down issue
+When proprietary server is down the timestamp created in backup_server_switch is in ISO format and cannot be > than 0.
+Fixed by setting it to None when the proprietary hardware is up, and checking only if it exists in the template.